10yard/dkafe/readme.md

 See build.bat for an example Windows build script making use of venv (virtual environment for Python).

-See build.sh and rpi4/rpi_notes.txt for building a Raspberry Pi binary.
+See build.sh and [Raspberry Pi Notes](rpi4/rpi_notes.md) for building a Raspberry Pi binary.

 ### How to compile DKWolf?